Peel Hunt Reaffirms Buy Rating for Oxford Biomedica (LON:OXB)

-Oxford Biomedica (LON:OXB)‘s stock had its “buy” rating reiterated by investment analysts at Peel Hunt in a research report issued on Tuesday, LSE.Co.UK reports.
+Oxford Biomedica (LON:OXB)‘s stock had its “buy” rating reiterated by equities researchers at Peel Hunt in a note issued to investors on Tuesday, Digital Look reports.
 They currently have a GBX 2,150 ($28.09) target price on the biopharmaceutical company’s stock.
-Peel Hunt’s price objective indicates a potential upside of 42.20% from the company’s previous close.
+Peel Hunt’s price objective points to a potential upside of 40.85% from the company’s current price.

-Separately, Peel Hunt reiterated a “buy” rating and issued a GBX 2,150 ($28.09) price target on shares of Oxford Biomedica in a report on Tuesday.

 Oxford Biomedica plc, a biopharmaceutical company, engages in the research, development, and bioprocessing of lentiviral vector and cell therapy products for the treatment of various diseases in Europe and internationally.
 The company operates in two segments, Platform and Product.
 Its LentiVector platform technology integrates genes into non-dividing cells, including neurons in the brain and retinal cells in the eye, as well as accommodates multiple therapeutic genes.